what happens when you set boundaries in a relationship

 1. If someone violates your boundaries, speak up.

 In other words, tell the person to stop and use body language to convey that you mean it.
-For instance, you could put your hand out like a traffic cop as you tell them to stop.
+For instance, you could hold out your hand like a traffic cop as you tell them to stop.
 This is good because it will most likely shock the bully.

 You lack boundaries because you have low self-esteem.
 Know that you have a right to establish limits with bullies.
 And how you do that is to speak up when they cross the line.